2010 European Grand Prix

 The 2010 European Grand Prix (formally the 2010 Formula 1 Telefónica Grand Prix of Europe) was a Formula One motor race held on 27 June at the Valencia Street Circuit in Valencia, Spain.
 It was the ninth round of the 2010 Formula One World Championship.
 Red Bull driver Sebastian Vettel won the 57-lap race from pole position.
 Lewis Hamilton finished second for the McLaren team and his teammate Jenson Button was third.
-It was Vettel's second win of the season, and the seventh of his Formula One career.
+It was Vettel's second win of the season and the seventh of his Formula One career.

-Vettel maintained his leading heading into the first corner and resisted Hamilton's attempts to pass him.
+Hamilton led the World Drivers' Championship from teammate Button going into the race while their team McLaren led the World Constructors' Championship.
+Vettel achieved pole position by setting the fastest lap time in the third qualifying session and maintained his advantage heading into the first corner and resisted Hamilton's attempts to pass him.
 The safety car was deployed following a large accident involving Vettel's teammate Mark Webber and Heikki Kovalainen on the ninth lap.
 Hamilton passed the safety car and was later issued with a drive-through penalty for which he served on lap 27.
 Vettel remained the leader at the restart despite running deep in the track's final corner.
 Hamilton drew closer to Vettel but he was unable to get close and Vettel maintained the lead for the remainder of the race to win.

-As a consequence of the race, Hamilton extended his lead in the World Drivers' Championship to seven points ahead of Button.
+As a consequence of the race, Hamilton extended his lead in the World Drivers' Championship to six championship points ahead of teammate Button.
 This ensured the pair would enter the next, and their home race – the – as first and second in the championship.
-Vettel's victory elevated him to third; he was six points behind Button after surpassing the totals of teammate Mark Webber and Fernando Alonso.
-By gaining the most points from the race, McLaren extended their lead in the World Constructors' Championship to thirty over Red Bull.
+Vettel's victory elevated him to third; he was six championship points behind Button after surpassing the totals of teammate Webber and Fernando Alonso.
+By gaining the most championship points from the race, McLaren extended their lead in the World Constructors' Championship to 30 over Red Bull.